If you’re out there doing research on the genetics of diamine oxidase production and genetics, this post is for you.

-This is just a quick post to elaborate on something that John and I came across when we were researching L-theanine; which seems to be causing a lot of confusion out there on genetics forums…
+I decided to write this blog to elaborate on something that John and I came across when we were researching L-theanine; which seems to be causing a lot of confusion out there on genetics forums.

 DAO is not the same as DAO.

 Written down that doesn’t look like it makes a lot of sense, but let me work through it and you’ll soon join the dots, and then see where the confusion comes from.